 Services include medically monitored detoxification; psycho-educational groups; individual, group and family counseling; and introductions to peer self-help groups, case management, psychiatric consultation and continuing care.
 Services are offered in the least restrictive environment.
 Length of stay in treatment averages around 19 days, but is based on client needs, progress and housing situation.

 Who is eligible?

 The Addictions Treatment Program is available to chemically dependent adults, age 18 and over, who live in the State of Illinois and require inpatient treatment to interrupt the use of alcohol and other drugs.
-ATP gives priority to pregnant addicts and intravenous drug users.
+ATP gives priority to pregnant women and people experiencing addiction to intravenous drugs.
 Clients will receive referrals to other needed services that may not be available at ATP.
-The ATP curriculum also includes a 6-month outpatient Continuing Care Group which is available to any recovering addict in the community.
+The ATP curriculum also includes a 6-month outpatient Continuing Care Group which is available to anyone recovering from addiction in the community.

 What is the cost?

 Fees are based on the client's income level and number of dependents.
 A sliding fee schedule, based on national poverty levels is available.
 No client will be refused services based on the inability to pay.
 ATP also accepts Medicaid.